 Online banks make their systems easy to use, but they still require some basic computer skills.
 If you struggle with the internet or smartphones, you might want to stick with traditional banks.

-Best Checking Accounts from Local Pennsylvania Banks
+Checking Accounts from Local Pennsylvania Banks

 If you want to open a new checking account, one of the first places that you should look is at regional and local banks.
 National banks have advantages, but they’re not perfect for everyone.
-For example, if you work with a national bank, you’ll likely wind up with the same account as everyone else that works with that bank.
+For example, if you work with a national bank, you’ll likely wind up with the same account as everyone else who works with that bank.
 They don’t do much to tailor their accounts to local needs.

 Local and regional banks serve smaller areas, meaning they can tailor the accounts and features they offer to meet local needs.